-The Committee for Diversity, Collaboration, and Inclusion seeks to nurture a Zion community--grounded in unity, mutual respect, and charity toward all--in the BYU College of Family, Home, and Social Sciences.
-To achieve this goal, we support the college in the following three areas:
+The Committee for Diversity, Collaboration, and Inclusion seeks to nurture a Zion community - grounded in unity, mutual respect, and charity toward all - in the BYU College of Family, Home, and Social Sciences.
+We aim to reflect our commitment to achieve this goal by supporting the college in the following three areas:

-- We promote the recruitment, training, retention, promotion, and support of faculty of color, women faculty, and faculty from other underrepresented groups, recognizing that their perspectives and contributions enhance the quality of our college's research, teaching, and programming.
+- We will promote the recruitment, training, retention, promotion, and support of faculty of color, women faculty, and faculty from other underrepresented groups, recognizing that their perspectives and contributions enrich the quality of our college's research, teaching, and programming, while strengthening and improving social interactions.

-- We directly support the College in its goal to help students become informed citizens and thoughtful leaders who make our BYU community and the broader communities in which they live more just, equitable, happy, and inclusive.
+- We will strive to help students become sensitive citizens and leaders who are informed and aware of both diversity and culture, helping to make our BYU community and the broader communities in which they live more just, equitable, happy, and inclusive.

 E -ducate yourself on issues and struggles to prepare yourself to be more supportive.

 A – ware (be) self-aware and aware of others who may be struggling due to social problems.

 D – o seek to know how to fulfill your special duty to uplift, empower, and serve.

 The Hickman Diversity and Inclusion Lecture is given annually by a faculty member who has been awarded the Hickman Diversity, Collaboration, and Inclusion Award based on their research, teaching, and citizenship in the area of diversity and inclusion.
 Dr.Ignacio Garcia is the winner of the first award given in 2019, and gave his lecture “A Vision To Be Whole: Unlearning Ephriam and Re-engaging with 2 Nephi 26:33” on Thursday, February 20, 2020.

 View this post on Instagram